-- Leadership Survey point of contact for overseeing and administering: PGES POC; Each school will also select a POC to assist with the survey process. - Leadership Survey will be administered in the fall a minimum of once every two years in the year that TELL Ky is not administered. - Results will be used in administrator's self-reflection and evidence of professional growth. - In addition to the school administrator, the District POC and administrator's supervisor will have access to the Leadership Survey.
+- Leadership Survey point of contact for overseeing and administering: PGES POC; Each school will also select a POC to assist with the survey process. - Leadership Survey will be administered in the fall a minimum of once every two years in the year that TELL Ky is not administered. - Results will be used in administrator's self-reflection and evidence of professional growth when available.
+Late Hires after the Val-Ed 360 administration will not receive results. - In addition to the school administrator, the District POC and administrator's supervisor will have access to the Leadership Survey.